volotat/ConGAN/README.md

 # ConGAN
-Adversarial Image Generator that can produce good images with relatively small number of examples and without any resolution dependencies.
+Continuous Adversarial Image Generator that can produce good images with relatively small number of examples and without any resolution dependencies.